Only Want Our Son Back: Father of Abducted Indian in Afghanistan

 Video Editor: Mohd Irshad Alam

-On 6 May, seven Indians working for an infrastructure and electricity company were abducted from the Baghlan province of Afghanistan.
+On 6 May, seven Indian engineers working for an infrastructure and electricity company, KEC international, were abducted from the northern Baghlan province of Afghanistan.

-The workers are from the states of Jharkhand, Bihar and Kerala, and they had been working in Afghanistan for almost two years.
+The abducted workers are from the Indian states of Jharkhand, Bihar and Kerala.
+Speaking to The Quint, one of the family members of the abducted workers said that they had been working in Afghanistan for almost two years.

-However, in a press briefing earlier on 7 June, MEA Spokesperson Raveesh Kumar had said that the government has accorded “top priority” status to the release of these Indians in Afghanistan.
+Earlier, on 7 June, MEA Spokesperson Raveesh Kumar had also said that the government has accorded “top priority” status to the release of these Indians in Afghanistan.